 Emerald Life can provide a level of cover and protection to suit your needs.
 Our home insurance policy is perfect for homeowners who value a high level of cover, affordability, and additional perks.

 Home cover is about giving more to customers, allowing them to feel confident about their level of protection.
-Our building and contents insurance comes with free perks including home emergency cover and legal cover, benefits that are usually optional extras that cost more money or require a separate policy.
+Our building and contents insurance comes with perks including free legal cover and optional additional home emergency cover.

 We believe everybody should have easy access to insurance, which is why we aim to provide cover across the most diverse spectrum possible.
 If you are over 60, check out our home insurance solution and get a quote online in minutes.